McGillX/mcgillx-how-to/docs/_build/html/_sources/mdfiles/navigation.txt

 ![image](../../images/BJSM_QnA.png)

 ___
-### Graded versus ungraded problems (problems vs surveys, polls and word clouds)
+### Graded versus ungraded problems

 Polls, word clouds, and surveys are ungraded.
-Other forms of questions are graded.
+Other forms of questions are typically graded, review the syllabus for specifics.